marcoverl/CVUserGuide/source/ManagingGPUs.rst

 - 2 GPU Nvidia TITAN Xp
 - 1 GPU Nvidia GeForce GTX TITAN

-Other 4 GPU Nvidia V100 are going to be installed quite soon.

 Using a CloudVeneto GPU means accessing a virtual machine which has